Hubertcior/Hubertcior/README.md

 # Hi there! 👋

-I'm [Your Name], a Computer Science student from Rzeszów, currently in my first year of studies.
+I'm Hubert Radziwiński, a Computer Science student from Rzeszów, currently in my first year of studies.
 I'm passionate about web development and actively seeking my first job as a **Junior Frontend Developer**.

 ### 🚀 About Me:
 - 🎓 First-year Computer Science student